 CARS.COM — The Jeep Wrangler has always been a compromise vehicle — something that had quirks you put up with as an owner because you loved the package as a whole.
 Nothing can do what a Wrangler does in terms of open-air motoring (no roof, no doors, no windshield) or off-road, go-anywhere ability.
 But if you own a current Jeep Wrangler, should you buy a new one?
 It's an expensive proposition, but is it worth the extra money?

 Yes, it is.
 There are a bunch of new features that make the 2018 Wrangler JL a better rig than the 2017 model.
-As someone who's owned one for almost three years now and who's driven the new one extensively, I've come up with a list of things that current Wrangler owners are going to love about the new one.
+As someone who's owned one for almost three years now and who's driven the new one extensively, I've come up with a list of things that current JK owners are going to love about the new JL.

 1. Easy-Folding Windshield